ThinkDataEd/curriculum/docs/unit1/lesson5.md

     100. How old are the students in my school?

-4. In pairs, ask students to analyze each question using the definition of a statistical question and come to an agreement about which one is a statistical question.
+4. In pairs, ask students to analyze each question using the definition of an investigative question and come to an agreement about which one is an investigative question.

 5. Using Agree/Disagree (see [Instructional Strategies](../IDS_Curriculum_v_5.0/4_IDS_Teacher Resources_v_5.0/TR_Instructional Strategies.pdf) in [Teacher Resources](../download/resources.md)), ask a pair of students
 for their results.
-Discuss why the first question **IS NOT** a statistical question (<span style="color:grey">***there is only one possible value so there is no variability in the data***</span>) and why the second question **IS** a statistical question (<span style="color:grey">***not all students are the same age.
+Discuss why the first question **IS NOT** an investigative question (<span style="color:grey">***there is only one possible value so there is no variability in the data***</span>) and why the second question **IS** an investigative question (<span style="color:grey">***not all students are the same age.
 The ages vary, so there is variability in the data***</span>).

 6. Ask students to think of the data they collected about the stick figures (name, GPA, friends, sport, height, shoe).
 Inform them that the researchers used the following survey questions to collect the data: